sealingtech/kubernetes_training/docs/Docker.md

 root       182   177  0 17:16 pts/1    00:00:00 ps -ef
 ```

-5.

-.
-To escape from the terminal you press ctrl+a, then while still holding ctrl, hit d
+8. To escape from the terminal you press ctrl+a, then while still holding ctrl, hit d

-#Connecting the two containers
+# Connecting the two containers
 We haven't worried about networking (the name is called "bridge", though you can create your own).
 Up until this point but there is a bridge network running that each of these containers are connecting to.
 We don't know the IPs that are given to each of the containers which is an issue to automation.
 To solve this issue we can "link" the containers which will allow the apache container to find the IP address of the mariadb container.
 Note that networking will completely change once we utilize Kubernetes, but this will work for testing purposes.

 1. Stop the apache container and delete it.